Physical Therapy Treatments For Paraplegia

 Fortunately, there are treatment solutions.

-At Capitol Physical Therapy, our physical therapy clinics provide solutions to help prevent these issues as well as improve your independence and overall wellbeing.
+At Capitol Physical Therapy, our physical therapy clinics provide many different services and solutions to help improve your independence and overall wellbeing.

 A diagnosis of paraplegia can be frightening and overwhelming, but you don’t have to do it alone.